This guide shows you how to set up and use Pinecone Database for high-performance similarity search.

 5. Upsert vectors

-Target your index and use the upsert operation to load your vector embeddings into a new namespace.
+Target your index and use the upsert operation to load your vectors into a new namespace.
 Namespaces let you partition records within an index and are essential for implementing multitenancy when you need to isolate the data of each customer/user.

 # Prepare the records for upsert